gourab-sar/C-elegans-synchronization/README.md

-# C-elegans-synchronization
-Synchronization properties in C. elegans: Relating behavioral circuits to structural and functional neuronal connectivity
+# Synchronization properties in C. elegans: Relating behavioral circuits to structural and functional neuronal connectivity